Laura Mandala, Managing Director

 Nicole Rychtanek - Director, Sales and Marketing

-Nicole brings a brilliant mix passion and analytics to the job of supporting our mission: providing critical insights to move our clients' business forward.
+Nicole brings a brilliant mix of passion and analytics to the job of supporting our mission: providing critical insights to move our clients' business forward.
 Her keen sense of marketing and business acumen sense means our research is always focused on client needs.
 And, representing us at conferences around the globe, she is making sure our team is on top of key trends and developments.
 Nicole's background of sales, graphic design, and customer service makes her the perfect addition to a team dedicated to market research excellence.